 Photo features some of our very own QA/RA experts; Emi Iizuka, Minna Eskola and Parisa Farzanehkari, who all bring their unique expertise to a comprehensive approach that delivers well-informed, nuanced support where it matters most.

-Whether you're a startup or a scale-up, Quality Assurance (QA) and Regulatory Affairs (RA) expertise is essential for the safety, credibility, and market success of regulated products.
-With the right guidance, you can stay focused on innovation while ensuring compliance, minimizing risks, and accelerating your path to market.
-How do you know what scale of support you should seek?
+Doesn't matter wheter you're a startup or a scale-up, Quality Assurance (QA) and Regulatory Affairs (RA) expertise will always be essential for the safety, credibility, and market success of regulated products.
+With the right guidance, you can stay focused on innovation while still ensuring compliance, minimizing risks, and speeding up your path to market.
+But how do you know what scale of support you should seek?
 Should you engage a full QA/RA team, or will a single expert suffice?
-Let’s explore.
+Let’s review which aspects contribute to this decision the most.

 If your product involves advanced technologies, such as AI, software as a medical device (SaMD), or hardware with strict safety standards, a full QA/RA team may be necessary.
 A multidisciplinary team brings diverse perspectives and deep expertise across areas like: